dipakamiitk/Crosslingual-WSD/README.md

 # Crosslingual-WSD

 **EN-EN:** ELECTRA finetuning script can be found in ELECTRA_finetuning_en_en_final.ipynb.
-This is a model trained all three datasets - AuSemCor, WiC and MCL-EN
+This is a model trained all three datasets - AuSemCor, WiC and MCL-EN, and acheieves 90.5% accuracy on the MCL EN Dev set.